vishalp2341/MorseCodeBasedAuth/README.md

 Eg : The Morse code for 00 is 10 dashes ie _ _ _ _ _ _ _ _ _ _).
 • Nickname ( for password reset).
 • Re-enter Nickname.
-7. Enter the follwing registration details to train the Facial Recognition
+8. Enter the follwing registration details to train the Facial Recognition
 dataset:
 • Id no.
 • Name.
-8. The Camera application is opened and 121 images of the User’s face is captured.
+9. The Camera application is opened and 121 images of the User’s face is captured.
 Note: Make sure to use a high quality webcam and sit in a well lit room.
-9. After the completion of capturing 121 images, click on the “Quit” button of the face id registration window (window with Green background).
+10. After the completion of capturing 121 images, click on the “Quit” button of the face id registration window (window with Green background).
-10. Close the User details regsitration window ( window with Blue background).
+11. Close the User details regsitration window ( window with Blue background).
-11. Also close the small pop-up window which shows the message reading “Registration Successful”.
+12. Also close the small pop-up window which shows the message reading “Registration Successful”.

 LOGIN PROCESS
-12. Click on the “LOGIN” button on the Welcome screen.
+13. Click on the “LOGIN” button on the Welcome screen.
-13.The user’s face is recognised if it is a registered user and his/her name is displayed along with a pop-up which says “ Logged in Successfully”.
+The user’s face is recognised if it is a registered user and his/her name is displayed along with a pop-up which says “ Logged in Successfully”.
 OR
 If it is an unknown user a mail is sent to a telegram chat bot containing